Pumping system preliminary design

 See also: Sizing of a pumping PV system: general considerations.

-After defining the Location, the System button displays a dialog where you are asked to define:
+After defining the Location, click the System button to open a dialog where you can define:

 On the right panel: the plane orientation.

-NB: the button Show optimization opens a little tool which shows the winter yield according to the plane orientation.
-For stand-alone or pumping systems, the plane orientation should usually be optimized according to the worst conditions, i.e., for winter irradiance.
+NB: the Show optimization button opens a tool that shows the winter yield based on the plane orientation.
+For stand-alone or pumping systems, the plane orientation should be optimized according to the worst conditions—that is, for winter irradiance.

 On the left panel:

-• An array-pump coupling strategy, which strongly affects the system performances.
+- An array-pump coupling strategy, which strongly affects system performance.

-Now you can open the "Results" which ask to choose:
+Now you can open the "Results" where you can specify:

-• either the tank volume, or the autonomy of the system in days.
-These parameters are coupled, according to the daily needs of water.
+- either the tank volume or the system autonomy in days.
+These parameters are linked based on daily water needs.

-• the "Loss of Load" probability (P LOL), i.e., the time fraction during which the operator will accept that the needs are not met (empty tank).
+- the "Loss of Load" probability (P LOL), which is the fraction of time during which unmet demand (empty tank) is acceptable.

-These parameters lead to the determination of the array nominal power (i.e., the installed STC power according to the manufacturer specifications), and the pump nominal power required.
-These are very rough estimations, as the pumping system performances are strongly dependent on the pump technology, head, flowrate, as well as the electrical matching between pump and PV array.
+These parameters determine the array nominal power (that is, the installed STC power according to manufacturer specifications) and the pump nominal power required.
+These are rough estimations, as pumping system performance strongly depends on pump technology, head, flow rate, and the electrical matching between pump and PV array.

-The first result graph shows the potentially available solar energy, along with the user's water and energy needs.
+The first result graph shows the potentially available solar energy alongside the user's water and energy needs.

-The second one (available by the speed buttons on the left) gives the average filling state of the tank, and the missing water (P LOL) monthly distribution.
+The second graph (accessible via the speed buttons on the left) shows the average tank filling state and the monthly distribution of missing water (P LOL).

 The table holds all monthly values, including an eventual required back-up energy.

-Finally, the rough economic evaluation gives an idea of the investment and water price.
+Finally, the rough economic evaluation provides estimates of investment and water cost.

 You can now play with the parameters and immediately see the results.

-You can print a report, or store graphs and tables in the clipboard to export it to another software.
+You can print a report or store graphs and tables on the clipboard to export them to another software.

 Computation